marylandSUAS/GroundStation/scripts/README.md

 # image_distribution.py
- - reads images from files and distributes to files that request to process needs to grab the additional data from
+ - reads images from files and distributes to files that request to process needs to grab the additional GPS/hdg data and distribute it

 ALL NEED TESTING